 Air Plants Conclusion

-Air plants are a wonderful addition bedrooms and living spaces.
+Air plants are a wonderful addition to bedrooms and living spaces.
 All you need is one air plant for your bedroom or kitchen to enliven it with positive energy.
 Dedicate an entire wall to air plants and watch the area spark excitement and energy.